CS3704-VT/Course/SYLLABUS.md

 Please inform your instructor as soon as possible of anything that may prevent you from completing coursework and exams as well as any other concerns that you may have.

 ### Pandemic and Coronavirus
-Students are expected to attend class and participate in all course activities, although have the option to opt out of required attendance.
+Students are expected to attend class and participate in all course activities.
 Mask requirements in class for students and teaching staff will follow the university policy.
 Attendance is strongly encouraged—however, if you feel sick, test positive for COVID-19, or have been exposed to someone who tested positive: DO NOT COME TO CLASS!
 Contact the instructor to make-up any missed work.

 ### AI Policy
 Students are permitted to use generative AI tools for certain assignments in this course.
 AI usage is not enforced, please contact the instructor if you prefer not to use them for a substitute assignment.
 The primary AI tools required for this class will be [Opencode](https://opencode.ai/) for an agentic harness leveraging the models provided by [Virginia Tech's Advanced Research in Computing](https://www.docs.arc.vt.edu/ai/040_coding_agents.html).
 More details about the class AI policy are available at [AI_POLICY.md](./AI_POLICY.md)